Hesterry/LSC/README.md

-﻿### LSC is now essentially complete, and I will be setting the project aside.
-However, development will hopefully continue in someone else's hands.
-For more details, please see this page: https://github.com/Hesterry/LSC/wiki/The-Future-of-LSC
+﻿### LSC is essentially complete, and I will be setting the project aside.
+Anyone is free to unofficially continue the project, as long as they provide credit to this page.
+For more information, please check this page: https://github.com/Hesterry/LSC/wiki/The-Future-of-LSC Thank you!

 ### What is LSC?